 We describe the Divine Liturgy as Heaven coming down to earth, and the Church becoming an outpost of Heaven on earth.
 We sincerely believe that the Lord is present, as are His saints and angels.
-The Divine Liturgy is an extension of the Jewish Temple worship at the time of Christ and its fulfillment in the Heavenly worship described throughout John's Revelation.
-Orthodox worship style is the highest liturgical form in Christendom.
+We no more worry about the question "How many saints and angels can fit into an Orthodox Church?" than we worry about "How many angels can dance on the head of a pin?"
+The answer is obvious: "As many as God desires."
+(We assume it's crowded.)
+The Divine Liturgy is an extension of the Jewish Second Temple worship at the time of Christ and its fulfillment in the Heavenly worship described throughout John's Revelation.
+Orthodox worship style is without reasonable argument the highest liturgical form in all of Christendom.
 The next closest would be the "high-church" Anglican and Lutheran liturgies which are ultimately derived from our Ancient Liturgies, and (for those who still remember it) the Roman Catholic pre-Vatican II Latin Mass.
-The two main Liturgies we use are those of St. John Chrysostom (+407 AD) and St. Basil the Great (+379).
+The two main Liturgies we Antiochian Orthodox use are those of St. John Chrysostom (+407 AD) and St. Basil the Great (+379).

 These Divine Liturgies are entirely sung and chanted using only that musical instrument which God created with His own hands - the human voice.
 Some have likened the entire Liturgy to a single long a Capella hymn, and we would not disagree with that.
 The sound is angelic.
 Because we use the worship style from the Byzantine Empire era, it still has a somewhat Mediterranean or Middle-Eastern flavor.
 This is certainly different from most Protestant and Vatican II churches.
 After many prayers and hymns, and the Epistle and Gospel readings, there is a sermon which is much shorter than those of most Western churches.
 After the sermon comes the high point of the entire Liturgy - the Eucharist - where the Orthodox members who have confessed their sins partake in the Body and Blood of Christ.